mnbvcxz123321/learngit/readme.txt

-git is a distributed version contol system. git is free software
+git is a distribute version contol system. git is free software. git has a mutable index called stage.